 Grand Challenges Canada, the U.S. Agency for International Development (USAID), the Government of Norway, the Bill & Melinda Gates Foundation, and the UK’s Department for International Development (DFID) and the Korea International Cooperation Agency (KOICA) have joined together to support Saving Lives at Birth: A Grand Challenge for Development.
 Together, we call for groundbreaking prevention and treatment approaches for pregnant women and newborns in poor, hard-to-reach communities around the time of childbirth.

-Since 2011, Saving Lives at Birth has supported 98 exciting and potentially transformational solutions to tackle this grand challenge to dramatically improve women’s and newborns’ health.
-Learn more about the projects and watch short videos: Saving Lives at Birth Innovators.
+Since 2011, Saving Lives at Birth has supported exciting and potentially transformational solutions to tackle this grand challenge to dramatically improve women’s and newborns’ health.
+Activities undertaken reflect the participation of all of the contributing partners.

-For more information about Saving Lives at Birth, visit www.savinglivesatbirth.net.
+For more information about Saving Lives at Birth, visit the partnership website at www.savinglivesatbirth.net.

 For queries related to Brand Guidelines for innovators, see: